 - Involuntary muscle movements and twitches.

 The primary purpose of antidepressants is to control your mood and make you feel better.
-But in some cases, a high dosage of your antidepressant can make you feel worse, leading to several annoying symptoms.
+But in some cases, a high dosage of your antidepressant can make you feel worse, leading to several annoying common signs of symptoms.

 - Agitation and anxiety.